lydell/eslump/README.md

   try-catch. (eslump will catch uncaught errors, but it will not have a chance to write `OUTPUT_DIR/reproductionData.json` or any artifacts.)

-## Ideas for the future

-- Fuzzing JSX.
-- Fuzzing Flowtype annotations.
-- Automatically narrow down JavaScript that causes an error, instead of having the user do it manually.
-Looking for a challenge?
-You’ve just found it.

 ## License

 [MIT](LICENSE).